 - identifies the best matching template for the incoming document and document type

-- applies the template matching algorithm, based on page-level anchors, to each page that data needs to be extracted from (missing or repeating pages are not supported)
+- applies the template matching algorithm, based on page-level anchors, to each page from where data needs to be extracted (missing or repeating pages are not supported)

 - applies all field-level anchor settings to each page, to capture values associated with any potential matches

 - reports the identified information from the target value areas.